-aThese specifications are based on nutrient intake per day and should be used as a guideline.
+&lt;sup>aThese specifications are based on nutrient intake per day and should be used as a guideline.
 They require adjustment for feed intake, local conditions, legislation, and markets.
-Click here to access Dynamic Feeding Program for PIC® Females tool to adjust the nutrient specification based on dietary energy concentration.
+Contact the PIC Technical Services team to know how to access the Dynamic Feeding Program for PIC® Females tool to adjust the nutrient specification based on dietary energy concentration.
 Be aware that sows housed below their thermal neutral zone require more energy.

-bNet energy (NE) was estimated using a conversion factor of 0.75 from metabolizable energy (ME).
-For different diet compositions this may vary (i.e., 0.73 to 0.76) depending on the ingredients used.
-If gestation diets are pelleted, consider 3% reduction of feed allowance.
+&lt;sup>bNet energy (NE) was estimated using a conversion factor of 0.75 from metabolizable energy (ME).
+For different diet compositions, this may vary (i.e., 0.73 to 0.76) depending on the ingredients used.
+If gestation diets are pelleted, consider a 3% reduction of feed allowance.

-cPIC® recommends energy allowance of 4.4 Mcal NE/d or 5.9 Mcal ME/d for gilts throughout the entire gestation regardless of body condition.
+°PIC recommends feeding 4.9 Mcal ME or 3.7 Mcal NE/d for fat sows read by caliper only after pregnancy is confirmed and up to day 90 of gestation dPIC recommends energy allowance of 4.4 Mcal NE/d or 5.9 Mcal NE/d for gilts throughout the entire gestation regardless of body weight at breeding.
+PIC® does not recommend categorizing and feeding gilts by body condition.